Skip to main content

 • No mechanical components replaced

-Enhanced Safety and Ease of Use
+Enhanced Safety and Improved Usability

 • Multi-beam light barriers at three height levels